TaupeMist/Taupemist/Gateway.md

 ### I've been approved to purchase 1 chunk of BitUSD, what are the following steps?
   1. [Take the converted EUR amount from this page as the amount to be paid.](https://transferwise.com/gb/currency-converter/usd-to-eur-rate?amount=100)
   2. Send the amount to the Taupemist account using the account information specified above.
-  3. Send the reciept of the payment to Cole Morton via telegram.
+  3. Send the receipt of the payment to Cole Morton via telegram.
   4. Taupemist will transfer 1 chunk of BitUSD to your BitShares account within 24 hours.

 [view on GitHub!](https://github.com/TaupeMist/TaupeMist/blob/master/Gateway.md)